80/81: Reception

-Writing for MQS, Marc Zisman wrote: "On this copious one hour and twenty minute double album that's as electric... as it is acoustic, Pat Metheny shows all his colours, and writes the best part of the songs himself.
-Most importantly, these famed sidemen are stylistically a long-shot from his usual musical compadres.
-And the exchanges between this most-harmonious five are incredibly inspiring...
-Charlie Haden and Dewey Redman seamlessly accommodate our young guitar maestro...
-DeJohnette expertly weaves in and out of this tight canvas and is a central part of 80/81.
-The drummer carries a voice here that succeeds in standing out whilst remaining in harmony with others... the saxophonists voices are opposing yet succeed in cementing their own place...
-A double album which, as the years go by and after multiple listens, will stand strong among the vast discography of its artist."

 In an article at Between Sound and Space, Tyran Grillo called the album a "still-fresh sonic concoction", and noted that "With 80/81, Pat Metheny took one step closer to his dream of working with The Prophet of Freedom (Ornette Coleman) (a dream he finally achieved with 1985's Song X)".
 He concluded: "Like much of what Metheny produces, 80/81 is wide open in two ways.
 First in its far-reaching vision, and second it its willingness to embrace the listener.
 Like a dolly zoom, he enacts an illusion of simultaneous recession and approach, lit like a fuse that leads not to an explosion, but to more fuse."

 JazzTimes included the album in an article titled "10 Best Jazz Albums of the 1980s: Critics' Picks", in which Philip Booth stated: "Enlisting four of the musicians he most admired... the 26-year-old guitarist successfully translated the sound in his head to beautifully open, airy, sometimes urgent recordings."